arrilot/dotenv-php/README.md

 ### Testing

-Q: Why are so many static calls being used?
+Q: Why are there so many static calls?
 How am I supposed to mock them in tests?

 A: You shouldn't mock `DotEnv` class.
 Just override what you need using `set` or `load` methods.
 Note that `load` method understands arrays too.